-LEUCHTTURM1917 Plain Journal Front Cover with Paper Sleeve
+LEUCHTTURM1917 Plain Journal Review

 It’s time to try something different in the search for the perfect sketchbook.
 I want one that’s less a finished art piece, and more a combination of doodles and sketches and just playing with the media.
 More like a true sketchbook, really.
 My thoughts were if the paper was thinner, and there was more of it for the price, I’d get a little more out of it and be more willing to put whatever on the page.
 I’ve had a plain Plain Classic Moleskine Journal before a few times, and I kind of got this effect, so I thought I would try out the LEUCHTTURM1917 A5 Plain Journal.